Chooken/lilac/SPEC.md

 }
 ```

-To make a standard conditional loop this is a way.
+To make a standard conditional loop this is a way:

 ```lilac
 val: @bit8 = 0x0
 loop if @iLessThan(val, 0x1) {